 Structured data is data that's organized and follows a specific blueprint or format, fits neatly into the rows and columns of a database, and is easy to analyze.

 Structured data isn't limited to numerical values: it can encompass anything that can be systematically categorized and stored.
-Whether it's the names of individuals, categories of products, song titles, or even the number of times a song has been downloaded on Spotify, as long as the information is organized within a framework, it's structured data.
+Whether it's the names of individuals, categories of products, or song titles, as long as the information is organized within a framework, it's structured data.

 While structured data has its advantages, it does come with its share of caveats.